wp-plugins/gi-weather/readme.txt

 == Description ==

-GI Weather Plugin is a simple tool that help you to obtain current weather data for any city in the world. =features:* Retrieve weather data for a certain city or by tracing user loaction. * Ready to use Widget. * Shortcodes ready. * BuddyPress Profile Integration.
+GI Weather Plugin is a simple tool that help you to obtain current weather data for any city in the world. =features:=* Retrieve weather data for a certain city or by tracing user loaction. * Ready to use Widget. * Shortcodes ready. * BuddyPress Profile Integration.
+For more information about the plugin or how to use shortcodes you can <a href="http://gicoder.net/docs/gi-weather/">visit GI Coder website</a>

 == Installation ==